MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 A scanner with 4 core processors by default has 16 threads for scanning and the probability of encountering 16 large files in a 30 minute time period depends on the ratio of the large files.
 For example, if the scanning rate is 200 files per minute, and 1% of files exceed the 30 minute timeout, there is a probability of more than 85% that the scanner will encounter the 30 minute timeout situation.
 These timeouts can result in longer scanning times and higher memory consumption.

 In this situation, if you cannot add more core processors to the scanner computer, consider decreasing the timeout period for better scanning rates and lower memory consumption, but with the acknowledgment that some files will be excluded.
-Alternatively, consider increasing the timeout period for more accurate scanning results but with the acknowledgment that this configuration will result in lower scanning rates and high memory consumption.
+Alternatively, consider increasing the timeout period for more accurate scanning results but with the acknowledgment that this configuration will likely result in lower scanning rates and higher memory consumption.

 To change the timeout period for file processing, configure the following advanced client setting: